Student Complaints About the Delivery of Distance Education

 Students residing outside of the State of North Carolina while taking online courses from Mid-Atlantic Christian University who desire to resolve an academic grievance or complaint should first follow Mid-Atlantic Christian University’s Student Complaint Process.
 For more information, see the following official MACU policy on student complaint processes, found here.
 Questions may be addressed to Dr. Bane Angles (email@example.com; 252-334-2000) or Dr. Kevin Larsen (firstname.lastname@example.org; 252-334-2000) at Mid-Atlantic Christian University, 715 N Poindexter St., Elizabeth City, NC 27909.

 If a complaint cannot be resolved through the institution’s complaint process, students may file a complaint with:

 The North Carolina Post-Secondary Education Complaints unit.
-Please review the NC Post-Secondary Education Student Complaint Policy (PDF), print and complete the NC Post-Secondary Education Complaint Form (PDF) and submit the complaint to:
+Please review the NC Post-Secondary Education Student Complaint Policy (PDF) and complete the online NC Post-Secondary Education Complaint Form.
+For more information contact: